Yehia-Arja/Restaurant-Manager/README.md

 ### Architecture Overview

-- Client App: Built in Flutter for a fast, native experience
+- **Client App**: Built in Flutter for a fast, native experience
-- Web Dashboard: React-powered control panel for owners and admins
+- **Web Dashboard**: React-powered control panel for owners and admins
-- API Layer: Laravel handles authentication, business logic, and DB interaction
+- **API Layer**: Laravel handles authentication, business logic, and DB interaction
-- Real-Time: Express + Socket.IO for WebSocket-powered updates
+- **Real-Time**: Express + Socket.IO for WebSocket-powered updates
-- Infrastructure: Dockerized services, deployed via GitHub Actions to AWS EC2
+- **Infrastructure**: Dockerized services, deployed via GitHub Actions to AWS EC2
-- Caching & Queues: Redis is used across the stack for performance and task management
+- **Caching & Queues**: Redis is used across the stack for performance and task management

 #### Database Diagram – Restaurant-Manager